-Fiscal Year Ended January 31, Cha nge
+Fi Fiscal Year Ended January 31, Change

-2022 2021 \$ %
+2023 2022 \$ %

-(in t housands, except perc entages)
+(in t thousands, e

-Sales and marketing expenses \$ 190,754 \$ 154,086 \$ 36,668 24 %
+Sales and marketing expenses \$ 309,992 \$ 190,754 \$ 119,238 63 %

-Sales and marketing expenses increased by \$36.7 million, to \$190.8 million for fiscal 2022 from \$154.1 million for fiscal 2021, primarily due to an increase of \$20.6 million in personnel-related expenses, driven by an increase of 21% in our average sales and marketing headcount, an increase of \$5.6 million in marketing expenses, an increase of \$3.3 million in hosting expenses, and an increase of \$2.9 million in software and consulting expenses as a result of our investment activities to increase the effectiveness of our sales motions, increase our sales capacity and acquire more customers.
-The increase in personnel-related expenses was partially offset by a decrease in stock-based compensation of \$11.0 million, primarily due to a fiscal 2021 tender offer as further discussed in "Note 13.
-Related Party Transactions."
+Sales and marketing expenses increased by \$119.2 million, to \$310.0 million for fiscal 2023 from \$190.8 million for fiscal 2022, primarily due to an increase of \$94.9 million in personnel-related expenses, driven by an increase in our average sales and marketing headcount, and an increase of \$37.5 million in stock-based compensation expenses (as discussed in the section titled "Stock-Based Compensation Expense" below).
+The remaining change was mainly due to an increase of \$7.8 million in marketing events and brand-related expenses, an increase of \$3.8 million in software and consulting expenses, and an increase of \$3.2 million in hosting expenses.
+The purpose of our investment activities was to increase the effectiveness of our sales motions, increase our sales capacity, generate demand for our products and acquire more customers.

-Sales and marketing expenses for fiscal 2022 includes \$3.2 million attributable to our variable interest entity, JiHu.
-See "Note 10.
-Joint Venture and Majority Owned Subsidiary" to our consolidated financial statements for additional details.
+Sales and marketing expenses attributed to our variable interest entity, JiHu, were \$7.7 million and \$3.2 million for fiscal 2023 and 2022, respectively.
+See "Note 11.
+Joint Venture and Equity Method Investment" to our consolidated financial statements for additional details.